chwerth/chwerth.github.io/index.md

 [**CI/CD LaTeX Resume**](https://github.com/chwerth/LaTeX_Resume)

 This is my resume, except written in LaTeX.
 The format is modeled after the UA Manderson Graduate School of Business format.
-Whenever I push a new tag to the repository, Travis CI automatically constructs a new PDF resume from the LaTeX code and publishes it to the "releases" tab.
+Whenever I push a new tag to the repository, GitHub Actions automatically constructs a new PDF resume from the LaTeX code and publishes it to the "releases" tab.

 [**RAstral Rampart (Arcade Game)**](https://github.com/chwerth/RAstral_Rampart)